-• Pressure Jacobian scheme (prj) (a research paper in preparation) (ln_dynhpg_prj=true)

-• Density Jacobian with cubic polynomial scheme (DJC) [?] (ln_dynhpg_djc=true) (currently disabled; under development)
+- Pressure Jacobian scheme (prj) (a research paper in preparation) (ln_dynhpg_prj=true) - Density Jacobian with cubic polynomial scheme (DJC) [Shchepetkin and - McWilliams 2005] (ln_dynhpg_djc=true) (currently disabled; under development)

-Note that expression (6.20) is commonly used when the variable volume formulation is activated (key_vvl) because in that case, even with a flat bottom, the coordinate surfaces are not horizontal but follow the free surface [?].
+Note that expression (6.20) is commonly used when the variable volume formulation is activated (key_vvl) because in that case, even with a flat bottom, the coordinate surfaces are not horizontal but follow the free surface [Levier et al. 2007].
 The pressure jacobian scheme (ln_dynhpg_prj =true) is available as an improved option to ln_dynhpg_sco =true when key_vvl is active.
 The pressure Jacobian scheme uses a constrained cubic spline to reconstruct the density profile across the water column.
 This method maintains the monotonicity between the density nodes The pressure can be calculated by analytical integration of the density profile and a pressure Jacobian method is used to solve the horizontal pressure gradient.
 This method can provide a more accurate calculation of the horizontal pressure gradient than the standard scheme.